I love cooking with paprika, it can be a great addition to many different dishes.

 Sweet peppers, yet another name for bell peppers, are plump, bell-shaped vegetables featuring either three or four lobes.
 A general rule of thumb, those with three lobes on the bottom are sweeter and better for eating raw, on salads, in sandwiches, or as crunchy snacks.
 Those with four lobes tend to be firmer and better suited for cooking.
 Many cooks (myself included) do not bother to look.

-Red, yellow, and green are most common bell pepper types, and their color is often a reflection of their maturity.
+Red, yellow, and green are the most common bell pepper types, and their color is often a reflection of their maturity.
 Green ones are the least ripe.
 Red ones are fully ripe.
 Bells are available throughout the year, but their peak season is from August to September.

 The Spice's Notable Perks

-- Lots of Vitamin C: Paprika is unusually high in vitamin C. The peppers used for to create it often contain six to nine times as much vitamin C as tomatoes by weight.
+- Lots of Vitamin C: Paprika is unusually high in vitamin C. The peppers used to create it often contain six to nine times as much vitamin C as tomatoes by weight.
 High heat destroys the peppers' vitamins.
 For optimum nutrition, grow and dry your own in the sun.

 - Promotes Well-Being: As an antibacterial agent and stimulant, paprika can help normalize blood pressure, improve circulation, and increase the production of saliva and stomach acids, which aids digestion.

-Using Paprika in the Kitchen:
+Using It in the Kitchen

-- Add a Pop of Color: Paprika's rich coloring enhances the visual appeal of food.
+- Add a Pop of Color: Paprika's vibrant coloring enhances the visual appeal of food.
 This spice makes a great garnish.
 Use it to top macaroni, chicken, or soup.
 A light dash of paprika also makes deviled eggs and potato salad more appealing.
 It adds color and interest without overwhelming the dish's flavor.

 - Spanish Vs. Hungarian Paprika: Know that when a recipe calls for Hungarian paprika, you'll need to find a mild, sweet variety, preferably an imported version that's actually from Hungary.
 Spanish paprika tastes different and tends to be much spicier.